Henri Mulet: Biography

 Mulet was born on 17 October 1878 in Paris.
 His father Gabriel Léon Mulet was choirmaster of the Basilica of Sacré-Cœur, where his mother Blanche Victoire Augustine Gatin would also play the harmonium; as a boy he sometimes deputised for her.
 He studied at the Paris Conservatoire from 1890, where his teachers included Jules Delsart, Raoul Pugno, Xavier Leroux, Alexandre Guilmant and Charles-Marie Widor.
 He originally intended to be a cellist, but later served as an organist at Saint-Pierre-de-Montrouge and also taught at the École Niedermeyer and the Schola Cantorum, where he worked with his friend Vincent d'Indy.
-From 1922 to 1937 he was organist at St. Phillippe du Roule.
+From 1922 to 1937 he was organist at the Église Saint-Philippe-du-Roule.